 Economic and Social Justice

 Missionaries and philanthropists over the centuries did much to develop the communities in which they lived.
-In the 20th century many Friends were caught up in conflicts, and much community development nowadays integrates peacebuilding with economic, educational and other initiatives.
+Much community development nowadays integrates peacebuilding with economic and other initiatives.

 Relieving and Reducing Poverty